 How to Plant

 To plant in a container, fill the pot or basket up to three-quarters full with multipurpose compost.
-Carefully remove the plant from the tray or pot and place in position.
+Carefully remove the plant from the tray or pot and place it in position.
 Fill the container back in with soil and gently firm down.
-Water in generously.
-For open planting, dig a hole with a trowel to the same size as the plant's root ball, and place the plant in position.
+Water generously.
+For open planting, dig a hole with a trowel the same size as the plant's root ball, and place the plant in position.
 Fill in the hole and gently firm down the soil.
 Water immediately; leave a 4 inches (10 cm) gap between plants.
-Plant your Polyanthus plants so that their crown is at soil level.
+Plant your Polyanthus plants so that their crown is at the soil level.

 Water when necessary, but remember that compost in potted plants can dry quickly in winter winds.

-Look after your Polyanthus by removing any yellow leaves as they appear, and snipping off any dead heads with secateurs to keep the plants looking neat.
+Look after your Polyanthus by removing any yellow leaves as they appear and snipping off any dead heads with secateurs to keep the plants looking neat.
 After flowering, the plants can be lifted and moved or left to naturalize.

 Did You Know

 One variety of Polyanthus, which particularly attracts bees and butterflies, is the Primula elatior 'Gold Lace', a historical gem that dates back to the 1780s.
 It is instantly recognizable from its golden-eyed flower with black petals.
 Over the centuries, it has gone in and out of favor, but its unusual flower patterns are currently high in popularity as they were in the Victorian period.